On the significance of Wigner's Friend in contexts beyond quantum foundations: Wigner's Friend in context beyond quantum theory

 To see this, assume Locality and No Superdeterminism, and recall the four-party setup of~\cite{Bong} (the three-party version has been described in Subsection~\ref{quantum_experiments} above).
 The additional assumption of AOE is then equivalent to the claim that for every fixed choice of settings $x,y$, there is a joint probability distribution $P(a,b,c,d|x,y)$~\cite{Bong} on the four observations $a,b,c,d$ made by the four agents Alice, Bob, Charlie, and Debbie, and that Alice's outcome always equals Charlie's outcome if $x=1$, while Bob's outcome always equals Debbie's outcome, if $y=1$.
 Quantum theory predicts experiments where it at least appears that we can enforce these equality conditions, but observe a violation of a Local Friendliness inequality, implying (under our assumptions) that AOE is false.
 This implies that there must be at least one pair of settings $x,y$ such that there is no joint probability distribution $P(a,b,c,d|x,y)$ that describes the observations of the four agents.
 This is an instance of Restriction \ref{r:A}.

-That is, the theoretical results of~\cite{Bong} prove that Restriction \ref{r:A} holds for quantum theory.
+That is, the theoretical results of~\cite{Bong} prove that Restriction \ref{r:A} holds for interpretations of quantum mechanics that assume Locality and No Superdeterminism.
 Moreover, the \textit{experimental} observation of a violation of a Local Friendliness inequality would prove that \textit{all empirically adequate future physical theories} would also be subject to Restriction \ref{r:A} if supplemented by the assumptions of Locality and No Superdeterminism.

 This raises the question of what would count as an experimental demonstration.
 In fact, the violation of a Local Friendliness inequality has been experimentally demonstrated~\cite{Bong}, but the role of the ``Friend'' was played by the path degree of freedom of a single photon.
 A single photon is clearly not an agent, but what, then, \textit{is} an agent?